EN

 Addressing LGBTQ+ Alcohol Rehab: Rehab Spot's free web guide is a resource for individuals and families who are looking to take the next step and learn more about recovery.
 Their objective is to ensure health and wellness within the LGBTQ+ community.
 Read more here.

-Alcohol Rehab Guide: Discrimination and other factors have made alcohol use 20-30% more prevalent among LGBTQ+ people than the general population.
-Here are a few resources for those in the community that may be suffering from alcoholism.
+Discrimination and other factors have made alcohol use 20-30% more prevalent among LGBTQ+ people than the general population.
+Here are a few resources from Alcohol Rehab Guide for those in the community that may be suffering from alcoholism.

-LGBTQ+ Nursing Home Abuse: The LGBTQ+ community faces abuse at every stage of life, and this abuse doesn’t simply stop once they reach the age of 65.
+LGBTQ+ Nursing Home Abuse Awareness: The LGBTQ+ community faces abuse at every stage of life, and this abuse doesn’t simply stop once they reach the age of 65.
 This includes LGBTQ+ adults that are living within nursing homes.
-Here's what to look out for.
+Learn more via Nursing Home Abuse Center.

 FOR FAMILIES WITH RARE GENETIC DISEASES